polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/index.md

 This is the high level documentation for Substrate, a next generation blockchain development framework.

+You might be looking for the reference documentation for Substrate's Rust codebase.
+You can find those `rustdocs` in our [Reference Documentation](/rustdocs/).

 ## Guided User Stories

 If you are not sure where you should get started, check out our **Guided User Stories** which are designed to take you down the quickest path to get you started with Substrate.